CSCD01/team_04-project/deliverable/1/process.md

 ### Merging into master

 A merge to master will always require a peer review and therefore should not be made directly.
-Each merge should be made via a pull request and upon successful completion of a peer review is approved.
+Each merge should begin with merging the master branch into the local branch.
+Merge conflicts will be fixed, and then the local branch will be rebased.
+Finally a pull request is made, and upon successful completion of a peer review, is approved.

 ### Merging branch-to-branch